zenlor/node-apikey/README.md

-simple middleware to authorise the use of an URL.
+simple middleware to authorize the use of an URL.

 usage: